wklken/fetch/docs/index.md

 We want to test the APIs via http requests and assert the responses, but it's hard to maintain the casesa,

-So, here is the httptest
+So, here is the fetch

 please let me know if you have any questions!